pbdeuchler/Classy/README.rst

 	('input_devices', -1.0986122886681098)
 	...

-Classy has been designed with dynamicism in mind, so it will work with any range of uses- blog entry categorization, ir systems, tag clouds, reccomendation engines and so on.
+Classy has been designed with flexibility in mind, so it will work with any range of uses- blog entry categorization, ir systems, tag clouds, recommendation engines and so on.
+Classy treats each document as a "bag of words" and is thus agnostic to content.

 Features